wp-plugins/control-comment-length/readme.txt

 * The character length can be controlled for comments written by admins.
 * The character length for all users who are able to moderate the comments can be controlled.

+Have fun wishes Green IT Solutions Andreas Grundner http://greenitsolutions.at

 == Installation ==